debiai/docs/documentation/dashboard/algoProviders/integratedAlgorithms.md

 ## List of integrated algorithms

+- **Classification Metric**, Calculates the classification error according to the ground truth and the predictions.
+Useful to evaluate the performance of a classification model.
+It basically calculates the number of misclassified samples.
+Finally, the algorithms returns a list of booleans that indicates True if the sample is misclassified and False otherwise.

 - **Regression Metric**, Calculates the regression error according to the ground truth, the predictions and a ceil value.
 Useful to evaluate the performance of a regression model.
 It basically calculates the absolute difference between the ground truth and the predictions.
 Finally, the algorithms returns a list of booleans that indicates True if the error is above the ceil value.